Endogenous inverse demand functions: Equilibrium market impacts

 Conceptually, this extension and selection problem are fundamentally distinct cases.
 The former occurs for claims $Z \in L^\infty$ such that $V(Z) = \emptyset$; the latter occurs for claims $Z \in L^\infty$ such that $V(Z)$ has cardinality at least 2.
 The general notion for determining the \emph{unique} offered price for $Z$ in any case follows from two notions: \begin{itemize} \item market participants compete for underpriced claims which can be used to improve utility and \item market participants prefer paying less to more. \end{itemize} Though the case of $Z \not\in\dom V$ may not yield a ``fair'' price in the B\"uhlmann sense, we assume, as in the fire sale literature~\cite{CFS05,AFM16,feinstein2015illiquid}, that the external seller of $Z$ is forced to complete the liquidation and thus must accept the value provided by the market.
 Similarly, if there exist multiple equilibrium prices for the claim, the external seller must accept whichever fair price is provided by the market.

 Mathematically, this extension and selection of the pricing function $V$ is given by $\bar V: L^\infty \to \R$ such that, for payoff $Z\in L^\infty$,

-This definition encodes exactly the conceptual notions provided above.
-If multiple clearing prices are available, the minimal such price is selected as that is preferred by all market participants;\footnote{The minimum $\min V(Z)$ is well defined since $V(Z)$ is compact for any $Z \in L^\infty$.} This is similar to an English auction, with the price starting at $\essinf Z$, and rising to $\min V(Z)$ which is the smallest equilibrium, and where it therefore remains.
+\blue{We now argue that the way this extension and selection must be set as in \eqref{eq:barV} to be financially meaningful.
+This is extended further within Lemma~\ref{lemma:barV} below to demonstrate that $\bar V$ satisfies some desired mathematical and financial properties.} This definition encodes exactly the conceptual notions provided above.
+If multiple clearing prices are available, the minimal such price is selected as that is preferred by all market participants;\footnote{The minimum $\min V(Z)$ is well defined since $V(Z)$ is compact for any $Z \in L^\infty$ as follows from Theorem \ref{thm:exists}.} this is similar to an English auction, with the price starting at $\essinf Z$, and rising to $\min V(Z)$ which is the smallest equilibrium, and where it therefore remains.
 Note that this is the lowest price that no market participant finds the claim underpriced.
-On the other hand, if no ``fair'' price exists (which can only occur if $\D = \Rplus$ by Theorem~\ref{thm:exists}) then the maximum price the market participants are both willing and are able pay is offered; more specifically, if $Z\not\in\dom V$ then the market finds that it does not have sufficient liquidity to pay a fair (clearing) value for the claim $Z$ as $H_Z(v) > v$ for every $v \in [\essinf Z,\essinf[\X+Z])$.
-Since the market is only limited by the cash available to it, this means the market will, instead, offer $\essinf[\X+Z]$ for the claim $Z$ (which is a good deal for the market participants and will be accepted due to the assumption that the external liquidation of the claim is forced on the market).
+On the other hand, if no ``fair'' price exists (which can only occur if $\D = \Rplus$ by Theorem~\ref{thm:exists}) then the maximum price the market participants are both willing and are able \blue{to} pay is offered; more specifically, if $Z\not\in\dom V$ then the market finds that it does not have sufficient liquidity to pay a fair (clearing) value for the claim $Z$ as $H_Z(v) > v$ for every $v \in [\essinf Z,\essinf[\X+Z])$\blue{, as follows from Theorem \ref{thm:exists}}.
+Since the market is only limited by the \blue{risk-free capital} available to it, this means the market will, instead, offer $\essinf[\X+Z]$ for the claim $Z$ (which is a good deal for the market participants and will be accepted due to the assumption that the external liquidation of the claim is forced on the market).
 Finally, and trivially, if $Z\in\dom V$ such that $V(Z)$ is a singleton (e.g., under the conditions of Theorem~\ref{thm:unique}), then $\bar V(Z)$ provides exactly this price.